Learn about the various components of Pinot and terminologies used to describe data stored in Pinot

 In addition to cluster management, resource allocation, and scheduling, the controller is also the HTTP gateway for REST API administration of a Pinot deployment.
 A web-based query console is also provided for operators to quickly and easily run SQL/PQL queries.

-Servers host segments (shards) that are scheduled and allocated across multiple nodes and routed on an assignment to a tenant (there is a single tenant by default).
+Servers host segments (shards) that are scheduled and allocated across multiple nodes and routed on an assignment to a tenant (there is a single-tenant by default).
 Servers are independent containers that scale horizontally and are notified by Helix through state changes driven by the controller.
 A server can either be a real-time server or an offline server.

 A real-time and offline server have very different resource usage requirements, where real-time servers are continually consuming new messages from external systems (such as Kafka topics) that are ingested and allocated on segments of a tenant.
 Because of this, resource isolation can be used to prioritize high-throughput real-time data streams that are ingested and then made available for query through a broker.

 Pinot minion is an optional component that can be used to run background tasks such as "purge" for GDPR (General Data Protection Regulation).
 As Pinot is an immutable aggregate store, records containing sensitive private data need to be purged on a request-by-request basis.
-Minion provides a solution for this purpose that complies with GDPR while optimizing Pinot segments and building additional indices that guarantees performance in the presence of the possibility of data deletion.
+Minion provides a solution for this purpose that complies with GDPR while optimizing Pinot segments and building additional indices that guarantee performance in the presence of the possibility of data deletion.
 One can also write a custom task that runs on a periodic basis.
 While it's possible to perform these tasks on the Pinot servers directly, having a separate process (Minion) lessens the overall degradation of query latency as segments are impacted by mutable writes.